5 Key Characteristics of an Ideal Home Office or Home Study Space

 Businesses and educational facilities are now more receptive than ever to embracing the work from home or study from home model.
 A concept that was thought to be exclusively temporary is now a more widely accepted option as organizations are more conscious of the needs and concerns of their faculty, students and staff.
 The kitchen table may have been a satisfactory solution for a few weeks or even months but if your job has offered the opportunity for you to work from home on a more permanent basis, you will need to look for a more long-term solution.
 You need a Home Office or Home Study Space solution.

-When looking to carve out a home office space, typical rooms that are re-purposed are formal living rooms or dining rooms that are rarely used.
+When looking to carve out a home office space you may want to consider built-in home office cabinets into your design, typical rooms that are re-purposed are formal living rooms or dining rooms that are rarely used.
 Other areas include a bonus room or basement area currently used for storage of items on their way to the curb, also an enclosed porch or guest room may be a great solution, if only used sparingly throughout the year.
 You may even have walk-up attic space above your home or garage that could be transformed.
 Depending on the scope, scale and budget, the possibilities are endless for transitioning from the kitchen table to a private area to focus and produce.

 Here are 5 key characteristics to consider when creating your ideal home office space: